DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 #### Restrictions on Origin

-If you have multiple stores or operate in different regions, you can make some promotions available only in specific locations or regions.
+If you have multiple stores or operate in different regions, you can have Redemption Rules based on different .
 For example:

 - $5 off if you make a purchase in the North Vancouver branch (with store ID `A210`):